secureCodeBox/secureCodeBox/docs/developer-guide/README.md

 You can implement your scanner microservice in which ever language you want.
 We have implemented our scanner using Java, JavaScript (NodeJS) and Ruby.
 If you choose to use NodeJS we have published a [npm package](https://www.npmjs.com/package/@securecodebox/scanner-scaffolding) which handles the communication with the engine for you.

-### Using the scan job API
+### Using the scan job api

-The secureCodeBox Scan Job API is used to fetch new tasks from the engine.
+The secureCodeBox scan job api is used to fetch new tasks from the engine.
 The API is documented using Swagger.
 You can check this out by running the Engine and navigate to `/swagger-ui.html#/scan-job-resource`.

 ### Developing a process model

-To get your scanner into the secureCodeBox Engine you need to write a plugin.
+To integrate a new scanner into the secureCodeBox Engine you need to write a plugin.
 This plugins contains a BPMN Model of your Scan Process.
 This Model defines the following things:

-* Name and Id of the process
+* Name and Id of the process.
 * A topic name for the task queue (e.g. `nikto_webserverscan`).
 Every scanner has one queue on which all scans jobs are inserted by the engine and then completed by the scan services.
 In Camunda these are called External Service Tasks.
 * Transformation of results.
-If the scanner returns results in a format incompatible with the secureCodeBox finding format you can transform the data inside the engine before persisting it.(Note that the transformation can also be done in the Scan Service)
+If the scanner returns results in a format incompatible with the secureCodeBox finding format you can transform the data inside the engine before persisting it.
+(Note that the transformation can also be done in the Scan Service)

-To get quickly up and running creating a new process model you can simply copy an existing one.
+To get quickly up and running on creating a new process model you can simply copy an existing one.
 You can find the [prepackaged processes here](https://github.com/secureCodeBox/engine/tree/master/scb-scanprocesses).
-If you want to get started with a simple one take a look at the nikto process which contains the bare minimum of logic in the process model.
-Camunda provides a free modelling tool for the BPMN models which you can [download here](https://camunda.com/download/modeler/).
+If you want to get started with a simple one, take a look at the nikto process.
+This process only contains the bare minimum of logic in the process model.

+To edit these models, Camunda provides a free modelling tool for the BPMN models which you can [download here](https://camunda.com/download/modeler/).

 If you copied a process model you need to change a few things according to your new scan process:

 * Update the **name** and **id** of the process.
-You can edit this in the right side-panel of the Camunda Editor once you have opened the model.
+You can edit this in side-panel on the right hand side of the Camunda Editor once you have opened the model.
 * Update the **topic-name** of the External Service Task.
 * Update the references to configuration **forms** to your own configuration forms.
 See [create process forms](#create-process-forms)

 When you finished the Process Modell compile it to a jar.
-> **Note**: Take a look at the other scan processes to see how.
+> **Note**: Take a look at the prepackaged scan processes to see how.

 Just put your `custom-process.jar` to the `./plugins` folder.
 This folder is also registered as docker volume.
 So you can add the plugin without rebuilding the docker container.